chris-bacon/PHP-List-Comprehension/README.md

 `[x | x <- [n..m], predicate]`

-Which can be read as: _the set/list of all xs, such that x is drawn from the list ranging from n to m, and which satisfy the predicate_.
-The predicate is optional.
+Which can be read as: _the set of all xs, such that x is drawn from the list ranging from n to m, and which satisfy the predicate_.
+The predicate is optional, allowing simple list creation.

+`[x | x <- [n..m]`

 The current predicates supported are equality, greater than, less than, division, and modulo artithmetic.

 ## Examples